-Debt Inversion is the redistribution of wealth from creditors to debtors through the use of a combination of legal strategies designed to (1) prevent a creditor from proving its case, (2) permanently defeat the case by proving multiple complete defenses, (3) collect monetary damages through counterclaims and independent lawsuits (including quiet title actions) against the creditor.
+Debt Inversion is the redistribution of wealth from creditors to debtors through the use of a combination of legal strategies designed to (1) prevent a creditor from proving its case, (2) permanently defeat the case by proving multiple complete defenses, (3) collect monetary damages and eliminate a creditor’s rights through counterclaims and independent lawsuits (including quiet title actions) against the creditor.

-LeNoir Law Firm, PLLC is a New York City based litigation firm focused on mortgage foreclosure defense, quiet title lawsuits to discharge (cancel) unenforceable mortgage debts, and debt collection defense.
+LeNoir Law Firm, PLLC is a New York City based litigation firm focused on mortgage foreclosure defense, quiet title lawsuits to discharge (cancel) unenforceable mortgage debts, debt collection defense, and appeals.

 What We Do

 Quiet Title Lawsuits

 We sue to eliminate unenforceable mortgages.